Iancheung228/Iancheung228.github.io/_posts/2024-04-01-Batchnorm.md

 [^1]: [Sergey Ioffe, Christian Szegedy, "Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift", 2015.](https://arxiv.org/abs/1502.03167)
 [^2]: [Shibani Santurkar, "How Does Batch Normalization Help Optimization", 2019.](https://arxiv.org/pdf/1805.11604.pdf)

+## In this post, we will go over:
 1. What is batch norm and how to implement a simple neural net with a batch norm layer
 2. First benefit: preventing dead or saturated units
-3. Second benefit: Resolving the Internal Covariate Shift problem (and why this is not entirely true) (2015 paper)
+3. Second benefit: Resolving the Internal Covariate Shift problem (and why it fails to explain the full picture) (2015 paper)
     a.
 1st counter argument
     b.
 2nd counter argument
 4. Third benefit: Smoothening the loss landscape (2019 paper)
 <br/><br/>

 ## Formal definition of batch normalization
-Batch norm is a mechanism that aims to stabilize the distribution of inputs to a network layer during the training phase.
+Batch norm is a mechanism that aims to stabilize the distribution of inputs, to a network layer, during the training phase.
 Specifically, the batch norm layer converts the first two moments of the neuron's input (denoted as y) to 0 mean and unit variance.
 The mean and standard deviation are calculated based on the current batch.

 [![Screenshot 2024-02-25 at 11 00 54 AM](https://github.com/Iancheung228/Iancheung228.github.io/assets/37007362/312f5c2e-0dad-49fd-8882-384737fdc998)](image-url)
 *In practice, a BN layer includes 2 learnable parameters (in green) for the output mean and variance.
 This is done to give back the expressive power of the original network. i.e. the NN is free to choose whether a non-zero mean is better suited for each layer.*

 <br/><br/>

-Pseudocode of PyTorch code for a 2-layered neuron net with batch norm for binary classification task.
+Pytorch pseudocode for a 2-layered neuron net with batch norm for binary classification task.
 ```
 #Suppose we have 10k training data each with dim 500, i.e Xtr = (10000,500), Ytr(10000,1)
 batch_size = 32